alexander-kastil/az-cloud-native/demos/08-dapr/01-dapr-intro/readme.md

     --dapr-component-name statestore \
     --yaml './components/statestore.yml'
     ```
     >Note.
 In Azure Portal you can also create the Dapr component in the Azure Container Apps environment.
 It allows you to choose between Redis, Azure Blob Storage, Azure Cosmos DB and others as a state store.
-The inteaction with the specifics of the state store is abstracted away by Dapr:
+The interaction with the specifics of the state store is abstracted away by Dapr:

     ![state-store](_images/state-store.png)